 Since the full implementation of its strategic transformation at the Group level, CCB has seen a number of bright spots in key areas of business transformation, achieving notable progress in its transformation development and further enhancing its customer-orientated comprehensive services capability.
 The Bank vigorously expanded its consumer finance business and saw total credit card spending amount to RMB 1.15 trillion, while accumulated credit card issuance reached 87.89 million, leading its peers in a number of performance indicators.
 The Bank’s emerging businesses also saw rapid growth, with the balance of wealth management products amounting to RMB 1.95 trillion, which helped CCB to maintain its leadership in terms of growth in this segment.
 The Bank was also a leading player in terms of the accumulated underwriting amount and in terms of debt financing instruments for non-financial enterprises.
 The assets under custody of the Bank totalled RMB 8.39 trillion, an increase of 17.02% compared with the end of last year, while the total revenue of businesses at the center of the Bank’s transformation, including insurance, wealth management and precious metals, increased 43% year-on-year.

 At the end of June 2016, total assets of CCB’s integrated operation subsidiaries increased by 28.44% and net profit increased by 27.72%.
 The volume of assets under management of CCB Trust and the total leasing amount of CCB Financial Leasing both ranked first among peers, while CCB Life gained the highest premium income among the Bank-affiliated insurance companies.
 The numbers of projects for which CCB International acted as securities sponsor, underwriter and as M&A financial advisor was high compared with the rest of the market.
-Meanwhile, the Bank obtained approval to establish CCB Property Insurance Company Limited, CCB International successfully completed the acquisition of 75% equity interests in Medist, and the insurance asset management company under CCB Life was officially open for business..
+Meanwhile, the Bank obtained approval to establish CCB Property Insurance Company Limited, CCB International successfully completed the acquisition of 75% equity interests in Medist, and the insurance asset management company under CCB Life was officially open for business.
 The increasingly strong market competitiveness of CCB’s subsidiaries have consolidated and expanded the Bank’s notable advantage in terms of the number of non-banking licences it possesses.
 Total assets of CCB’s overseas commercial banks were RMB 1,340.28 billion, an increase of 12.85% compared with the end of 2015, and net profit was RMB 2.91 billion, a year-on-year increase of 31.65%.
-In the first half of 2016, the volume of international settlement amounted to US$638.53 billion, a year-on-year increase of 5.04 %, and the volume of cross-border RMB settlement stood at RMB 1.09 trillion.
+In the first half of 2016, the volume of international settlement amounted to USD 638.53 billion, a year-on-year increase of 5.04 %, and the volume of cross-border RMB settlement stood at RMB 1.09 trillion.
 With the openings of its Zurich Branch and Chile Branch, the Bank’s internationalization process continued to pick up rapidly and now has over 140 overseas institutions in 26 countries and regions.

 At the same time, CCB continued to accelerate the transformation of its operation channels with the total number of multi-functioned outlets reaching 14,500.
 Both the numbers of personal online banking and mobile banking customers exceeded 0.2 billion, while the number of WeChat banking customers stood at 30 million.
 The Bank continued to enhance its capability to innovate its products, having completed 318 product innovation projects and 64 innovative duplication projects in the first half of 2016, all of which have supported the business development and transformation of the Bank.
 Phase 3.1 of the “New Generation Core Banking System” was successfully launched with the main engineering work expected to be completed by the end of 2016, which will further improve the corporate-level procedures and systems.